salimcodes/salimcodes/README.md

 - [One line of code at a time: How Artificial Intelligence would be revolutionary for the healthcare social problem](https://heyhi.dev/one-line-of-code-at-a-time-how-artificial-intelligence-would-be-revolutionary-for-the-healthcare-social-problem)
 <!-- HASHNODE:END -->

-##### For technical writing opportunities, you can reach me [here](mailto:salimoyinlola@gmail.com).

-- [x] I will not write harmful code.
-- [x] The code that I produce will always be my best work.
-I will not knowingly allow code that is defective either in behavior or structure to accumulate.
-- [x] I will produce, with each release, a quick, sure, and repeatable proof that every element of the code works as it should.
-- [x] I will make frequent, small releases so that I do not impede the progress of others
-- [x] I will fearlessly and relentlessly improve my creations at every opportunity.
-I will never degrade them.
-- [x] I will never stop learning and improving my craft.
-- [x] I will do all that I can to keep the productivity of myself and others as high as possible.
-I will do nothing that decreases productivity.